blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunsmith.md

 the remainder is wasted.

 ### Smith
-During a partial or full rest, you may craft weapons using scrap.
+During a rest, you may craft weapons using scrap.
 You may not craft cartridges, nor weapons that use cartridges.

 ### Hit point Increase
 Your maximum hit points increase by 1d6+CON.